-Being the lead-off track from maybe the greatest album ever in the history of anything.
-Sonic Youth get political, make their demands explicit as to what it’s going to take to get them the f*** out of bed and deliver the goods.
+The lead-off track from maybe the greatest album ever in the history of anything, Teenage Riot is where Sonic Youth get political, make their demands explicit as to what it’s going to take to get them the f*** out of bed and deliver the goods.
 A full-on teenage riot and nothing less.
-Which may be inappropriate, wrong even, but f*** is it fun to tear up main street, smash all the windows, not get caught!
+Which may be inappropriate, wrong even, but f*** is it fun to tear up Main Street, smash all the windows, not get caught!
 Which by the end of Teenage Riot is exactly what’s going on – Misters Moore and Renaldo annihilating frequencies with their magic guitars, smashing every window and door, setting all humanity free for a while.
 Even the adults.
 The rhythm section’s not half bad either.

 “Wherein the Pointed Sticks (straight outa late 70s suburban Vancouver) hit the eternal pop gold standard with a three minute nugget the whole world should have heard, but it didn’t for some stupid reason (and it still hasn’t).
 Which puts a big loud BULLSHIT to the argument I’ve heard over the years from some I know that, despite all the music biz’s ugliness, waste, criminality and stupidity, the truly good stuff always rises, gets its due, gets heard.
 Yeah right.”
 (Philip Random)